-Of particular relevance for our work are \cite{weinar2017} and \cite{Han2018}.
-In these works, the starting point is to consider the BSDE associated to a particular PDE.
-The solution of the BSDE is then viewed as the minimizer of a stochastic control process involving a quadratic loss.
-Once the BSDE is discretized forward in time via a standard Euler scheme, the initial condition and the controls of the BSDE, at each point in time, are parametrized by a family of ANNs.
-The parameters of the ANNs are optimized by minimizing the expected squared distance between the known terminal condition and the terminal value of the discretized BSDE.
+The works in \cite{weinar2017} and \cite{Han2018} are of particular relevance for our task.
+Here the starting point is to solve a PDE, which is transformed via the Feynman-Kac formula to the associated BSDE.
+The solution of the BSDE is then viewed as the minimizer of a stochastic control problem involving a quadratic loss.
+First, the BSDE is discretized forward in time via a standard Euler scheme.
+Then the controls of the BSDE are parametrized at each point in time by an ANN, hence introducing a family of ANNs.
+The initial condition and the parameters of the ANNs are optimized by minimizing the expected squared distance between the known terminal condition and the terminal value of the discretized BSDE.

-In view of the two observations above our approach consists in expressing both quadratic hedging approaches by means of the associated BSDEs and then apply the deep BSDE solver of \cite{weinar2017} to solve for all quantities of interest in a diffusive setting of arbitrary dimension.

-As a running example we consider a multi-asset and multi-factor version of the Heston model \cite{heston1993}.
-One the one side, such choice allows us, in the one-dimensional setting, to validate our numerical procedure against well established numerical solutions that employ standard numerical methods, notably the results of \cite{cerny2008}; on the other side, this hints at the possibility of applying our approach in the more broad class of diffusive stochastic volatility models.
-Our numerical results show that deep learning based methods increase the scope of applicability of quadratic hedging approaches to a high-dimensional setting.
+In view of the two observations above, our procedure consists in expressing both quadratic hedging approaches by means of the associated BSDEs.
+Successively, we apply the deep BSDE solver of \cite{weinar2017} in order to compute all the quantities of interest in a diffusive setting of arbitrary dimension.
+As a running example, we consider a multi-asset and multi-factor version of the Heston model \cite{heston1993}.
+On the one hand, this allows to validate our procedure in the one-dimensional setting against well established semi-explicit solutions, notably the results of \cite{cerny2008} and \cite{heath2001numerical}.
+On the other hand, this hints at the possibility of applying our procedure to the more broad class of diffusive stochastic volatility models.